Gross Rent Multiplier Calculator

 Gross rent multiplier formula:

-The GRM is calculated by dividing the price of the property by the annual gross rental income.
-The property price is the asking price or fair market value of the property.
+We calculate the GRM by dividing the price of the property by the annual gross rental income.
+The property price is the property's asking price or fair market value.
 The gross rental income is the money directly collected in rent before deducting expenses like insurance, maintenance, taxes, advertising, or homeowner association fees.
-If you have multiple units within a property, it is the sum of all rental payments.
+It is the sum of all rental payments if you have multiple units within a property.

 For example, if you are looking at a property that has a value of $1 million and an $85,000 gross annual rental income, you will have a GRM of 11.76.